 It makes sense really, petrol is a complex mix of not only crude oil, but liquid, gaseous and solid hydrocarbons, and additives designed to affect the way it behaves in an engine.
 There’s a balance of ingredients with different volatilities to improve, for example cold starting.
 So fuel bought in the winter will be blended to provide a volatility suitable for cold temperatures, whilst that available in the summer will have a different composition.

 But the big issue with the composition of fuel for classic car owners is that presented by the addition of ethanol to the fuel available on the forecourt.
-E5, or 5% ethanol, fuel is common, and E10 is very much on the way.
+E10, or 10% ethanol, fuel is now the default common, with E5, or ‘preservation’ grade becoming the premium option.

 Understanding what this means for classic car owners is important.
 Running our cars on these fuels is not all bad, but there are factors to bear in mind.
 Over around 3000rpm performance will be good, emissions low and all’s well.
 In traffic and at low rpm the higher volatility of these can lead to less than ideal running.